 - Encourage them to seek appropriate professional help.

-- If they have hurt themselves, make sure they get the first aid they need.
+- If they have hurt themselves, make sure they get the medical support they need.

 Author: Sarah Speziali, Chief Therapist at InsideOut